ganeshgitrepo/Amount-of-WTFs-per-Project/README.md

 	Warning: : In CLASS [wtf.per.project.model.DummyPojoImpl] :
 	CONSTRUCTOR 'DummyPojoImpl(java.lang.String)' => WTF?!
 Dude..
 WTF?!

-The library also provides custom JUnit test runner scan for all WTFs for a given top level package name and generates metrics how many WTFs are there and where.
+The library also provides a custom JUnit test runner class.
+The runner takes a package name through @ScanPackage annotation and scans all classes/interfaces under the package for WTFs occurances.
+The runner uses a test class internally to assert whether the code is still infested with WTFs.

+If assertion fails (WTFs found present in the code), the test class generates metrics about how many WTFs are there and where.
+These metrics are part of the assertion failure message.
 For example, the following is the example of the custom JUnit runner:

 	@RunWith(WTFsPerProject.class)
 	@ScanPackage("wtf.per.project")